FrancoisChabot/eldrow/README.md

 ### It's so slow!

-Yeah, it's a quick-and-dirty hobby project writen in single-process Python.
+Yeah, it's a quick-and-dirty day project writen in single-process Python.
 There's definitely quite a few gains to be made.
 Maybe I'll write a C++ or rust version of it eventually.